Business Mileage Log Builder

 How it works

-Each trip is priced and the period is summed:
+Each trip is priced individually and then the period is summed:

 Trip reimbursement = distance × rate per unit